krmerdem/Astro-Observer-Plan/README.md

 IMPORTANT NOTE: Please read the information part of the program before you start using the program.

 v23.2 Notes
+- Fixed a bug with coordinates in the search results screen.
 - In astronomical catalog searches, the FOV value increased to 3 decimal places.
 - Necessary adjustments were made to make the simbad search results in the object visibility section more readable.
 - A general information screen about the main object has been added to the catalog search results.